jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/README.md

 ## Version
 ##### [1.0 Initial Version](CNN_Version1.md)
 * CNN with one output and periodic loss function
-* Problem with pointers pointing straight updwards (12 o'clock) due to ambigouty of 1.0 and 0.0 in the output
+* Problem with pointers pointing straight updwards (12 o'clock) due to ambigioutiy of 1.0 and 0.0 in the output
 ##### [2.0 CNN with 2 outputs and selector](CNN_Version2)
 * Solved the problem of ambigioutiy by introducing 2nd output and selector neuron